justusthane/justusthane.github.io/misc/favorite-possessions/airpods/index.md

 - The case is so small and contoured, I don't notice them in my pocket.
 I often forget they're there, or have a monent of panic looking for them.
 But because of that, it's so easy to have them with me all the time.
 - They're so quick to pull out and pop in your ear.
 Quick enough that it's easy to answer an incoming call before it goes to voicemail.
 - They stay in well enough for jogging and working out.
 I've never had one fall out.
+- I'm often amazed by the range, compared to other Bluetooth devices I've had.
+It's no problem to leave my phone plugged in charging while wearing my AirPods around the house.
 - Siri + AirPods works remarkably well for responding to texts without taking my phone out of my pocket---usually.